2025 Ride Closure Calendar for Tokyo Disneyland & DisneySea

 Entertainment

-Several of the most “important” attractions at Tokyo DisneySea are also scheduled to be closed at various points this year and in 2024.
-Sadly, the 2024 closures are almost unavoidable.
-If at all possible, you should try not to miss 20k Leagues Under the Sea, Journey to the Center of the Earth, and Indiana Jones Adventure.
+Several of the most “important” attractions at Tokyo DisneySea are scheduled to be closed at various points in 2025.
+If at all possible, you should try not to miss 20,000 Leagues Under the Sea and Indiana Jones Adventure.
+Same goes for the Fantasy Springs headliners, Anna & Elsa’s Frozen Journey and Rapunzel’s Lantern Festival.

 Finally, both of these lists do not include many snack stands and retail locations that have not reopened in the past ~3 years following the closure of the parks.
 Most of these are relatively inconsequential and do not materially impact a visit in itself–they’re not “destination” dining or shopping.